MSc in Teacher Education

-Annual fees for entry in 2017-18
+Annual fees for entry in 2023-24

-Tuition and college fees are payable for the duration of your fee liability (your fee liability is the length of time for which you are required to pay tuition and college fees).
-Fees will usually increase annually.
-For details, please see our guidance on likely increases to fees and charges.
+Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
+For courses lasting longer than one year, please be aware that fees will usually increase annually.
+For details, please see our guidance on changes to fees and charges.

 You will be required to cover your own accommodation costs in Oxford during one residential week each year.
 The department estimates that accommodation costs can range from £70 per night in a college to £150 per night in a hotel (single rate).
 Students should also factor in costs for an evening meal.

-In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.
+In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-For the 2017-18 academic year, the range of likely living costs for full-time study is between £1,002 and £1,471 for each month spent in Oxford.
-Full information, including a breakdown of likely living costs in Oxford for items such as food, accommodation and study costs, is available on our Living costs page.
 If you are studying part-time your living costs may vary depending on your personal circumstances but you must still ensure that you will have sufficient funding to meet these costs for the duration of your course.

 Three overall, academic and/or professional